 We recognise that students are concerned about the impact of coronavirus on their studies during this period.
 The University took major steps in altering its delivery to ensure that teaching, learning and assessment continued, ensuring you could continue your studies, meet the learning outcomes on your programmes and achieve the necessary credit to ensure that you may be awarded your degree or progress to your next level of study.

 Major efforts by University staff have ensured there is wide-ranging support for active learning and progression, resources can be accessed, assessments can proceed where appropriate or offered with alternative arrangements and wellbeing and employability support is available.

 Therefore in common with other Universities, Swansea University will not be issuing tuition fee refunds.

-If you live in an area that is subject to a local lockdown, you must follow the advice given in that local area.
-For most (if not all) local lockdowns, travelling to an educational institution is an exemption and you are therefore free to travel to Swansea University for your studies, however you must follow Government advice surrounding this.
+If you live in an area that is subject to a local lockdown, you must follow the advice given by the Government in your country for the UK.
+For some local lockdowns, travelling to an educational institution is an exemption and you are therefore free to travel to Swansea University for your studies, however you must follow Government advice surrounding this.